Today I realized something I hadn’t noticed before. Tell me if this makes sense or if I’m confused.

 I think we are in agreement on the gross structure of maps and fiber bundles.
 I think we agree that the function is strongly dictated by the learned connections at the terminus of these bundles.
 We agree that this learning is distributed in the maps from the primary sensory areas through to the lobe hubs or as they are often called - association regions.

-In a prior post on the definition of intelligence I stated that the training absorbed combined with the gifts of genetics combine to select the best actions in various settings. more intelligent people tent to pick what is thought to be better answers.
+In a prior post on the definition of intelligence I stated that the training absorbed combined with the gifts of genetics act to select the best actions in various settings. more intelligent people tend to pick what is thought to be better answers.
 I think we are in general agreement even though we are saying this in very different ways.

 The original post asked about the hierarchical organization and my intent is that it is not what is normally thought of as a hierarchy but instead - a parallel data flow where the stream splits and rejoins to extract features of the stream.
 The representation maintains topology through this process.
 What is presented to the association region is a feature rich topological aligned stream that can be sampled for space-time features that add up to objects and spatial relationships.
 This is still in a distributed form that occupies some spatial extent of the association region and my be morphing over time.